-The City's Locational Choice Policy and Low-Income Housing Tax Credit (LIHTC) selection process also encourage a more equitable distribution of affordable housing citywide.
-Even with significant barriers, during 2021-22, the City/HRA partially financed the preservation and new construction of 844 multifamily (5+) units including 295 affordable units.
-City and its non-profit partners financed the rehabilitation of 86 owner-occupied housing units.
+The City's Locational Choice Policy and Low-Income Housing Tax Credit (LIHTC) selection process also encourage a more equitable distribution of affordable housing citywide with priority given to proposals with deeply affordable units.

-Affordable housing development needs and often draws upon multiple funding sources including City local funds, Bonds, TIF, LIHTC, state funds, federal HUD funding (CDBG, HOME), and redevelopment property acquired and assembled by City and County.
-In addition to the funding sources above, the City is using its allocation of American Rescue Plan Act (ARPA) funds to encourage the creation and preservation of affordable units restricted to extremely low-income households (30% AMI or below).
-To keep pace with increasing demand for affordable housing and to balance development to ensure locational choice, continued federal and state funding is needed.
-The lack of adequate funding and allocation of LIHTCs has negative bearing on the City's ability to provide and invest in affordable housing.
-The City receives about 36% of the CDBG funding it received in 1975, about 75% of the HOME funding it received in 2000, and its LIHTC allocation continues to shrink.
+Affordable housing development needs and often draws upon multiple funding sources including City local funds, Bonds, TIF, LIHTC, state funds (the Minnesota Housing Finance Agency, the Metropolitan Council, the Department of Employment and Economic Development), federal HUD funding (CDBG, HOME), ARPA, and redevelopment property acquired and assembled by City and County.
+In addition to the funding sources above, the City is using its allocation of American Rescue Plan Act (ARPA) funds to encourage the creation and preservation of deeply affordable units for households with income at 30% AMI or less.